Reasons to get a Tummy Tuck

 Tummy Tuck Recovery

-Patients undergoing a tummy tuck will usually stay in hospital for three nights after surgery.
+Patients undergoing a tummy tuck will usually stay in hospital for 3-5 nights after surgery.
 It is important that patients take time to rest and heal.
 We will meet with you regularly following your surgery to ensure your recovery process is as smooth as it can be.
 Most patients can return to work within two to three weeks, at which time moderate exercise such as walking can be resumed.
-Wound dressings will need to be attended to weekly, and taped for approximately one month.
-A compression garment is worn for six weeks post-surgery, after which time more vigorous exercise can be attempted if it feels comfortable.
+Wound dressings will need to be attended to weekly and taped for approximately six weeks A compression garment is worn for six weeks post-surgery, after which time more vigorous exercise can be attempted if it feels comfortable.

 Normal sensation in the surgical site usually returns, but localised pain or numbness can endure for up to six months.
 Post-operative pregnancies usually do not significantly disrupt the effect of a tummy tuck.

 Make a booking to consult with Dr Turner and her team about abdominoplasty / tummy tuck surgery.
-Our surgeons will be ready to answer your questions and discuss the options that are available to give you peace of mind in deciding if the procedure is right for you.
+We will be ready to answer your questions and discuss the options that are available to give you peace of mind in deciding if the procedure is right for you.